oshaughnessy/sierramountainll/_pages/rules.md

 SMLL has adopted a local rule that there will be no base stealing in T-ball.

-In <span class=softball>softball</span>, from Majors up, base runners may not leave their bases until the pitched ball has been released by the pitcher.
+In <span class=softball>softball</span>, from 8U up, base runners may not leave their bases until the pitched ball has been released by the pitcher.
-In LL Minors rules, they may not leave until the ball reaches the batter, but SMLL has adopted the Majors rule in all divisions.

-According to Rule 7.08(a)(5), runners are out for violating those rules.
-_But..._ if the softball slips from the pitcher's hand, it's in play and the runner may attempt to steal.
+According to LL Rule 7.08(a)(5) and NSA Rule 8.8(u), runners are out for violating those rules.  _But..._ if the softball slips from the pitcher's hand, it's in play and the runner may attempt to steal.

 For more on stealing bases in softball, see [Softball Base Running: The Circle Rule](https://www.littleleague.org/university/articles/softball-base-running-the-circle-rule/){:target="_blank"}
 {: .notice }